 - An authorization code is returned to the client through a browser redirect after the resource owner (RO) gives consent to the AS.
 The client subsequently exchanges the authorization code for an access token and often a refresh token.
 RO credentials are never exposed to the client.

 - The client collects the RO's password and exchanges it at the AS for an access token and often a refresh token.
 This grant type is suitable in cases where the RO has a trust relationship with the client, such as its computer operation system or a highly-privileged application because the client must discard the password after using it to obtain the access token.

 - Refresh token

 - A refresh token often returns with an access token.
-Once the original access token expires, the corresponding refresh token is sent to the AS to obtain a fresh access token and fresh refresh token without requiring the RO to re-authenticate.
+Once the original access token expires, the corresponding refresh token sends to the AS to obtain a fresh access token without requiring the RO to re-authenticate.
 This allows short-lived access tokens to exist between the client and the resource server and long-lived tokens between the client and the AS.

 - The refresh token grant type only works in conjunction with either the authorization code or RO password credentials grant type.

 - Client credentials

 - The client presents its own credentials to the AS to obtain an access token.
 This access token is either associated with the client's own resources, and not a particular RO, or with a RO for whom the client is otherwise authorized to act.